Skip to content

 General information on the use of Drones abroad

-Although drones are increasingly common, there is still a lack of clear legislation in many countries at the moment.
-Out of more than 200 countries in the world, about 70 do NOT have a specific law to regulate them.
+Although drones are increasingly common, there is still a lack of clear legislation in many countries.
+Out of more than 200 countries worldwide, about 70 do NOT have a specific law to regulate them.

 drone world map